Environmental Technology, Diploma

 What you'll learn

-You'll learn how to produce solutions for the world's leading problems from the fields of chemical engineering, environmental engineering, and environmental sciences to business insight and expertise.
-As a multi-disciplinary program, Environmental Technology has access to wide-ranging resources including lab equipment, a native plant garden and a property in Metchosin that can benefit you during your studies.
+You'll learn how to produce solutions for the world's leading problems from the fields of applied biology/restoration, environmental chemistry, and Geographic Information Systems.
+As a multi-disciplinary program, Environmental Technology has access to wide-ranging resources including lab equipment, a native plant garden, and a variety of local field sites used for field-based learning.

 In demand

-As a certified environmental technologist, you will be qualified for entry-level employment with private- and public-sector employers.
+As a certified environmental professionals, you will be qualified for employment with private- and public-sector employers.
 Co-op students and graduates have gone on to careers in workplaces that include:

 • Institute of Ocean Sciences